hardba11/bourrasque/README.md

 -->

 ![Image](http://i.imgur.com/BJtiZIH.png)

 **Bourrasque is a fictional aircraft designed to enjoy flying !!!**

 It is usable in [FlightGear open source flight simulator](http://www.flightgear.org).

 It is agile and powerful, can fly fast and do short takeoffs and landings.
 It's a suitable aircraft to discover the whole world of FlightGear (entirely earth is available) with its radio-navigation instruments and autopilot.
-Thanks to its HUD-showing-target-position feature, it's easy to find an aircraft in the sky and fly in formation with your friends on [flightgear multiplayer servers](http://mpmap02.flightgear.org/).
+Thanks to its HUD-showing-target-position feature, it's easy to find an aircraft in the sky and fly in formation with your friends on [FlightGear multiplayer servers](http://mpmap02.flightgear.org/).

 ## Features